pymupdf/PyMuPDF/docs/faq.rst

 How to Iterate through the :data:`xref` Table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A PDF's :data:`xref` table is a list of all objects defined in the file.
-This table may easily contain many thousand entries -- the manual :ref:`AdobeManual` for example has over 330'000 objects.
+This table may easily contain many thousand entries -- the manual :ref:`AdobeManual` for example has 127'000 objects.
 Table entry "0" is reserved and must not be touched.
 The following script loops through the :data:`xref` table and prints each object's definition::

     >>> xreflen = doc.xref_length()  # length of objects table